Pain in animals: Severity scales

 Eleven countries have national classification systems of pain and suffering experienced by animals used in research: Australia, Canada, Finland, Germany, The Republic of Ireland, The Netherlands, New Zealand, Poland, Sweden, Switzerland, and the UK.
 The US also has a mandated national scientific animal-use classification system, but it is markedly different from other countries in that it reports on whether pain-relieving drugs were required and/or used.
 The first severity scales were implemented in 1986 by Finland and the UK.
 The number of severity categories ranges between 3 (Sweden and Finland) and 9 (Australia).
 In the UK, research projects are classified as "mild", "moderate", and "substantial" in terms of the suffering the researchers conducting the study say they may cause; a fourth category of "unclassified" means the animal was anesthetized and killed without recovering consciousness.
 It should be remembered that in the UK system, many research projects (e.g. transgenic breeding, feeding distasteful food) will require a license under the Animals (Scientific Procedures) Act 1986, but may cause little or no pain or suffering.
-In December 2001, 39 percent (1,296) of project licenses in force were classified as "mild", 55 percent (1,811) as "moderate", two percent (63) as "substantial", and 4 percent (139) as "unclassified".
-In 2009, of the project licenses issued, 35 percent (187) were classified as "mild", 61 percent (330) as "moderate", 2 percent (13) as "severe" and 2 percent (11) as unclassified.
+In December 2001, 39% (1,296) of project licenses in force were classified as "mild", 55% (1,811) as "moderate", 2% (63) as "substantial", and 4% (139) as "unclassified".
+In 2009, of the project licenses issued, 35% (187) were classified as "mild", 61% (330) as "moderate", 2% (13) as "severe" and 2% (11) as unclassified.

 In the US, the Guide for the Care and Use of Laboratory Animals defines the parameters for animal testing regulations.
 It states, "The ability to experience and respond to pain is widespread in the animal kingdom...Pain is a stressor and, if not relieved, can lead to unacceptable levels of stress and distress in animals."
 The Guide states that the ability to recognize the symptoms of pain in different species is essential for the people caring for and using animals.
 Accordingly, all issues of animal pain and distress, and their potential treatment with analgesia and anesthesia, are required regulatory issues for animal protocol approval.